By Ellen Brenner, Certified Aromatherapist

 As you may know, from reading my previous blogs, the catalyst for my own healing journey started with a traumatic injury.
 I mention this here because, in retrospect, there is actually a prequel to that moment in time.

 Prior to the accident, I did not live a healthy life.
-I lived the idea of the “American Dream.”
-Marriage, dream house, well-educated, big job, nice car, travel to amazing places.
+I loved the idea of the “American Dream.”
+Marriage, dream house, well-educated, big job, a nice car, travel to amazing places.
 Regardless of what it took for me, and what it took out of me, I persisted in how life was “meant to be.”

 This led to living life in a persistently unhealthy way.

 While I wasn’t always unhappy, the underlying threads holding together the fabric of my health were fraying.
 Always battling my weight.
 Never enough sleep.
 Not enough energy for physical activity.
 No time for creative outlets.
 False energy in caffeine and sugar to keep up the go, go, go pace.
 And, I was living in a chronic state of stress to where I often didn’t even notice it wasn’t normal.
 As a result, I was also living with multiple chronic conditions caused by inflammation and autoimmune responses that my physicians at the highest levels of academic medicine couldn’t keep in check.

 One of my most insightful physicians led the integrative medicine department at the university medical center where I worked.
 She explained the connections between my mind, body and spirit, their impact on my health, and the effects of the life I was living on my whole being.
 She pushed me to make changes and warned of an imminent and more intensive break down to my health.
 This was also the physician who first incorporated aromatherapy into my wellness plan when she prescribed the sleep hygiene routine with lavender discussed in Slipping Into Slumber.